The Metaplectic Casselman-Shalika Formula: Intertwining operators

-For any $w\in W$, define $U_w$ to be the quotient $U/(U\cap wUw^{-1})$.
-The (unnormalised) intertwining operators $T_w\map{I(\chi)}{I(\chi^w)}$ are defined by whenever this is absolutely convergent, and by a standard process of meromorphic continuation in general, for example following \cite[\S 7]{mcn}.
+The (unnormalised) intertwining operators $T_w\map{I(\chi)}{I(w\chi)}$ are defined by whenever this is absolutely convergent, and by a standard process of meromorphic continuation in general, for example following \cite[\S 7]{mcn}.
 It is a routine calculation to show that $T_w$ does indeed map $I(\chi)$ into $I(w\chi)$ as claimed.
-We denote by $X$ the open subset of $\Spec(\C[\La])$ on which all the intertwining operators $T_w$ have no poles.
+We denote by $X$ the open subset of $Y$ on which all the intertwining operators $T_w$ have no poles.

 When $w=s$ is a simple reflection, then we freely identify $U_s$ with the intersection of $U$ and the corresponding standard Levi subgroup $M_s$.

 \begin{proposition} Suppose that $w_1$ and $w_2$ are two elements of $W$ such that $\ell(w_1w_2)=\ell(w_1)+\ell(w_2)$.
 Then the intertwining operators satisfy the identity $T_{w_1w_2}=T_{w_1}T_{w_2}$. \end{proposition}